uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/stats/onemkl_stats_mean.rst

 .. rubric:: Description and Assumptions

-oneapi::mkl::stats::mean function is used to compute mean array (mean value for each dataset's dimension).
+The oneapi::mkl::stats::mean function is used to compute a mean array (mean value for each dataset's dimension).

 :ref:`onemkl_stats_mean` supports the following precisions for data: